jainnielyn/100-days-of-code/log.md

 ### Day 48: January 11, Fri

 **Today's Progress**: Watched some videos and completed some challenges on [coderbyte](https://coderbyte.com/course/learn-javascript-in-one-week).
-Completed up to lesson X on [regexone](https://regexone.com/).
+Completed up to lesson 9 on [regexone](https://regexone.com/).

 **Thoughts** Coderbyte, learn JS in one week.
 The basics I already knew (variables, functions, loops).
 Hit a snag on regular expressions, again.
 I've been encountering it from katas too.
 This is what I'm going to learn next.
 I like regexone because each lesson is bite-sized and easy to understand, plus there's a little exercise to solidify the knowledge.
 You could also see their solution (hopefully after you complete the exercise), and compare to yours.

+### Day 49: January 12, Sat

+**Today's Progress**: Completed the rest of the lessons [regexone](https://regexone.com/).
+Did 1 kata in codewars.

+**Thoughts** Ah, I think I know regex a bit now!
+Regexone's exercises are really difficult though?
+I wish it were gradually difficult instead.
+Did a kata to make me feel better about myself haha.